THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The sinners in Zion are afraid; fearfulness has seized the hypocrites: “Who among us shall dwell with the devouring fire?
 Who among us shall dwell with everlasting burnings?”
 (Isaiah 33:14)

 There is a difference between the Christian who has not been baptized with fire and the Christian who has been baptized with fire.
 The difference is in the amount of dross (fleshly motivations) remaining in the life.
 The less fire the more dross.
 The more fire the less dross.
 For some of us it may be true that we have set out our sacrifice but the Lord has not as yet passed between the pieces.

-It came to pass, that, when the sun went down, and it was dark, behold a smoking furnace, and a burning lamp that passed between those pieces.
-(Genesis 15:17).
+And it came to pass, when the sun went down and it was dark, that behold, there appeared a smoking oven and a burning torch that passed between those pieces.
+(Genesis 15:17)

 The first time the fire (judgment) of God comes on us we think God has forsaken us.
 The “sun goes down” and it is dark.
 A “horror of a great darkness” falls on our up-to-now happy Christian life.